Here's a link you can use to check up embezzlers, thieves and other miscreants that have been investigated, sued , disciplined, jailed.... etc.

 On February 9, 2007, in the Pittsfield Massachusetts District Court, a criminal complaint was issued against Norman Haskins, former Treasurer for NAGE Local 01-62, charging him with larceny in the amount of $2,192.
 The complaint follows an investigation by the OLMS Boston District Office.

-, in the United States District Court for the Eastern District of Wisconsin, Debra Timko and Danny Iverson, former Presidents of SEIU Local 150, were sentenced for failing to maintain union records.
+On December 13 and 17, 2007, in the United States District Court for the Eastern District of Wisconsin, Debra Timko and Danny Iverson, former Presidents of SEIU Local 150, were sentenced for failing to maintain union records.
 Timko was sentenced to six months home confinement, three years probation, and was ordered to make restitution in the amount of $38,795.10.
 Iverson was sentenced to three years

 probation and was ordered to make restitution in the amount of $24,853.
 On August 23, 2007, Timko and Iverson both pled guilty to two counts of failing to maintain union records.
 The sentencing follows an investigation by the OLMS Milwaukee District Office.